 If you are in Brazil and want to buy an eSIM for everyday use, you can do so with VIVO, as it offers this service there.

 As one of the main operators in Europe, with Vodafone, you can use eSIM if you live in Spain, Australia, Austria, Germany, the Czech Republic, Romania, Albania, the Netherlands, Portugal, Qatar, Turkey, Italy, or the United Kingdom.
+You can also connect to many of these destinations with a Holafly eSIM card for Europe.

 In other countries such as Peru, Puerto Rico, or Paraguay, the acquisition of eSIM is not yet available with a local operator.
 However, as it is something that becomes more popular every day due to its ease of use, they will likely begin to implement it very soon.